 Over half of consumers have decided against an online purchase due to privacy concerns

-“An executive would be at risk of being fired if half their customer base disappeared after they made a crucial business decision,” said Mihai Rada, IT Advisory Director at KPMG in Romania.
-“Failure to embed privacy into the DNA of their business strategy could ultimately lead to the extinction of a business given how closely consumers and regulators alike are paying attention to how organizations collect, store and use personal data.”
+“An executive would be at risk of being fired if half their customer base disappeared after they made a crucial business decision,” said Nathan Desfontaines, KPMG’s Cyber Security Manager in South Africa.
+“Failure to imbed privacy into the DNA of their business strategy could ultimately lead to the extinction of a business given how closely consumers and regulators alike are paying attention to how organisations collect, store and use personal data.”

 When it comes to the global attitudes on the usages of personal data, consumers draw the line in dramatically different places.

 - 82 percent are not comfortable with the sale of their data to third-parties in exchange for the speed, convenience, product range, home delivery and price comparison that online shopping offers

 - 55 percent said a free fitness tracking device that monitors the well-being of users and produces a monthly report for them and their employer is crossing the line

 Another finds cool…

 - 78 percent think telematics devices that enable emergency services to track their customers’ vehicles are a good thing